Jenna Lee-James: Theatre credits

 She played the leading role of Scaramouche in We Will Rock You after playing an ensemble role and first understudy for the roles Scaramouche and Meatloaf at the Dominion Theatre in London.

 After five and a half years, she said goodbye to the Dominion and Scary Bush on 29 September 2007.

 She played Scaramouche for one and a half years, Meatloaf for another one and a half years, and for two and a half years she was in the ensemble.
 She played the Narrator in Joseph and the Amazing Technicolor Dreamcoat at the Adelphi Theatre in London, until the show closed in May 2009.

 She toured with a Queen tribute show in Scandinavia, with Anders Ekborg, and other West End performers, in November 2007.

 During 2012 she toured in Street of Dreams, based on the hit British soap opera Coronation Street, in which she performed as Becky McDonald, originally played by Katherine Kelly, singing the song "If It's Too Late".

+In 2023, she played the starring role of Elsa in the West End production of Frozen during Samantha Barks' maternity leave.

 She tours internationally performing in gigs and concerts.
 Her personal life is very private.